Convergence rocks downtown Oshawa with music, art and feel-good vibes

 For the second straight year thousands of residents and visitors converged in downtown Oshawa for a day of music, art and feel-good vibes as the city celebrated Convergence Music & Art Festival 2024.

 Oshawa, like most other communities around the country, certainly was in need of plenty of good vibes.
-A despite a few sprinkles threatening to dampen spirits early in the 11-hour party, those joyful emotions are exactly what the community got.
+And despite a few sprinkles threatening to dampen spirits early in the 11-hour party, those joyful emotions are exactly what the community got.

 The music was the big deal, and there were nearly two dozen acts throughout the day on three stages.
 The soulful sounds of Kubla, as well as Sasha Henry and the Dope Band, and hard-edged sound of women-fronted Toronto punkers the Anti-Queens, who have honed their considerable talent and stage presence at Oshawa venues like the Biltmore Theatre on numerous occasions, rocked the Cosmic Main Stage in the afternoon to set up Oshawa’s own celebrated Dizzy and headline act TALK to finish out the day.